melbournebioinformatics/MelBioInf_docs/docs/tutorials/qiime2_mammal/qiime2_mammal.md

     ![evenness](./media/q2view_evenness.png)

 Finally, we’ll analyse sample composition in the context of categorical metadata using a permutational multivariate analysis of variance (PERMANOVA, first described in Anderson (2001)) test using the beta-group-significance command.
-The following commands will test whether distances between samples within a group, such as samples by high or low viability, are more similar to each other then they are to samples from the other groups.
+The following commands will test whether distances between samples within a group are more similar to each other then they are to samples from the other groups.
 If you call this command with the `--p-pairwise` parameter, as we’ll do here, it will also perform pairwise tests that will allow you to determine which specific pairs of groups differ from one another, if any.
 This command can be slow to run, especially when passing `--p-pairwise`, since it is based on permutation tests.
 So, unlike the previous commands, we’ll run beta-group-significance on specific columns of metadata that we’re interested in exploring, rather than all metadata columns to which it is applicable.
 Here we’ll apply this to our unweighted UniFrac distances, using two sample metadata columns, as follows.

 ```python